oasis-tcs/xacml-spec/xacml-v4.0-csd01.md

 ### E.3.3 String conversion functions

-The following functions convert between values of the data-type “http://www.w3.org/2001/XMLSchema#string” primitive types.
+The following functions convert between values of the data-type `http://www.w3.org/2001/XMLSchema#string` primitive types.

 urn:oasis:names:tc:xacml:1.0:function:string-normalize-space

-* This function SHALL take one argument of data-type “http://www.w3.org/2001/XMLSchema#string” and SHALL normalize the value by stripping off all leading and trailing white space characters.
+* This function SHALL take one argument of data-type `http://www.w3.org/2001/XMLSchema#string` and SHALL normalize the value by stripping off all leading and trailing white space characters.
 The whitespace characters are defined in the metasymbol S (Production 3) of [XML].

 urn:oasis:names:tc:xacml:1.0:function:string-normalize-to-lower-case

-* This function SHALL take one argument of data-type “http://www.w3.org/2001/XMLSchema#string” and SHALL normalize the value by converting each upper case character to its lower case equivalent.
+* This function SHALL take one argument of data-type `http://www.w3.org/2001/XMLSchema#string` and SHALL normalize the value by converting each upper case character to its lower case equivalent.
 Case mapping shall be done as specified for the fn:lower-case function in [XF] with no tailoring for particular languages or environments.

 ### E.3.4 Numeric data-type conversion functions

-The following functions convert between the data-type “http://www.w3.org/2001/XMLSchema#integer” and” http://www.w3.org/2001/XMLSchema#double” primitive types.
+The following functions convert between the data-type `http://www.w3.org/2001/XMLSchema#integer` and` http://www.w3.org/2001/XMLSchema#double` primitive types.

 urn:oasis:names:tc:xacml:1.0:function:double-to-integer

-* This function SHALL take one argument of data-type “http://www.w3.org/2001/XMLSchema#double” and SHALL truncate its numeric value to a whole number and return an element of data-type “http://www.w3.org/2001/XMLSchema#integer”.
+* This function SHALL take one argument of data-type `http://www.w3.org/2001/XMLSchema#double` and SHALL truncate its numeric value to a whole number and return an element of data-type `http://www.w3.org/2001/XMLSchema#integer`.

 urn:oasis:names:tc:xacml:1.0:function:integer-to-double

-* This function SHALL take one argument of data-type “http://www.w3.org/2001/XMLSchema#integer” and SHALL promote its value to an element of data-type “http://www.w3.org/2001/XMLSchema#double” with the same numeric value.
-If the integer argument is outside the range which can be represented by a double, the result SHALL be Indeterminate, with the status code “urn:oasis:names:tc:xacml:1.0:status:processing-error”.
+* This function SHALL take one argument of data-type `http://www.w3.org/2001/XMLSchema#integer` and SHALL promote its value to an element of data-type `http://www.w3.org/2001/XMLSchema#double` with the same numeric value.
+If the integer argument is outside the range which can be represented by a double, the result SHALL be Indeterminate, with the status code `urn:oasis:names:tc:xacml:1.0:status:processing-error`.

 ### E.3.5 Logical functions

-This section contains the specification for logical functions that operate on arguments of data-type “http://www.w3.org/2001/XMLSchema#boolean”.
+This section contains the specification for logical functions that operate on arguments of data-type `http://www.w3.org/2001/XMLSchema#boolean`.

 urn:oasis:names:tc:xacml:1.0:function:or

-* This function SHALL return "False" if it has no arguments and SHALL return "True" if at least one of its arguments evaluates to "True".
+* This function SHALL return `False` if it has no arguments and SHALL return `True` if at least one of its arguments evaluates to `True`.
 The order of evaluation SHALL be from first argument to last.
-The evaluation SHALL stop with a result of "True" if any argument evaluates to "True", leaving the rest of the arguments unevaluated.
+The evaluation SHALL stop with a result of `True` if any argument evaluates to `True`, leaving the rest of the arguments unevaluated.

 urn:oasis:names:tc:xacml:1.0:function:and

-* This function SHALL return "True" if it has no arguments and SHALL return "False" if one of its arguments evaluates to "False".
+* This function SHALL return `True` if it has no arguments and SHALL return `False` if one of its arguments evaluates to `False`.
 The order of evaluation SHALL be from first argument to last.
-The evaluation SHALL stop with a result of "False" if any argument evaluates to "False", leaving the rest of the arguments unevaluated.
+The evaluation SHALL stop with a result of `False` if any argument evaluates to `False`, leaving the rest of the arguments unevaluated.

 urn:oasis:names:tc:xacml:1.0:function:n-of

 * The first argument to this function SHALL be of data-type http://www.w3.org/2001/XMLSchema#integer.
 The remaining arguments SHALL be of data-type http://www.w3.org/2001/XMLSchema#boolean.
-The first argument specifies the minimum number of the remaining arguments that MUST evaluate to "True" for the expression to be considered "True".
-If the first argument is 0, the result SHALL be "True".
-If the number of arguments after the first one is less than the value of the first argument, then the expression SHALL result in "Indeterminate".
+The first argument specifies the minimum number of the remaining arguments that MUST evaluate to `True` for the expression to be considered `True`.
+If the first argument is 0, the result SHALL be `True`.
+If the number of arguments after the first one is less than the value of the first argument, then the expression SHALL result in `Indeterminate`.
 The order of evaluation SHALL be: first evaluate the integer value, and then evaluate each subsequent argument.
-The evaluation SHALL stop and return "True" if the specified number of arguments evaluate to "True".
+The evaluation SHALL stop and return `True` if the specified number of arguments evaluate to `True`.
 The evaluation of arguments SHALL stop if it is determined that evaluating the remaining arguments will not satisfy the requirement.

 urn:oasis:names:tc:xacml:1.0:function:not

-* This function SHALL take one argument of data-type “http://www.w3.org/2001/XMLSchema#boolean”.
-If the argument evaluates to "True", then the result of the expression SHALL be "False".
-If the argument evaluates to "False", then the result of the expression SHALL be "True".
+* This function SHALL take one argument of data-type `http://www.w3.org/2001/XMLSchema#boolean`.
+If the argument evaluates to `True`, then the result of the expression SHALL be `False`.
+If the argument evaluates to `False`, then the result of the expression SHALL be `True`.

-Note: When evaluating and, or, or n-of, it may not be necessary to attempt a full evaluation of each argument in order to determine whether the evaluation of the argument would result in "Indeterminate".
+Note: When evaluating and, or, or n-of, it may not be necessary to attempt a full evaluation of each argument in order to determine whether the evaluation of the argument would result in `Indeterminate`.
 Analysis of the argument regarding the availability of its **_attributes_**, or other analysis regarding errors, such as "divide-by-zero", may render the argument error free.
 Such arguments occurring in the expression in a position after the evaluation is stated to stop need not be processed.

 ### E.3.6 Numeric comparison functions